eduardorasgado/Cpp-AdvancedTopics/SQLiteInteraction/README.md

 ## How to use
 sqlite-amalgamation folder is standalone, and it is not used in the project(because we installed it using Conan).\
 Handle.h and SQLite.h are the celebrities here.\
-Once sqlite is installed in your project by using conan, you can interacts with sqlite in a easy way.
+Once sqlite is installed in your project by using conan, you can interact with sqlite in a easy way.

 ### Include in your project